UnquietCode/Flapi/README.md

 perform the code generation.

-Version 2.x of the project is built against JDK 8, while still exposing a JDK 7 compatible API, but using JDK 8 as the default target for code generation (selectable down to JDK 5).
+Version 2.x of the project is built against JDK 8, while still exposing a JDK 7 compatible API, and using JDK 8 as the default target for code generation (selectable down to JDK 5).
 Version 1.x is built against JDK 7, and has a JDK 6 compatible API.